BiggerHao/xstate/docs/guides/delays.md

 // ...
 ```

-They can be also be conditional with regard to a single delay value:
+They can also be conditional with regard to a single delay value:

 ```js
 // ...